Evolutionary Dynamics of Acid Resistance in Tumors: A Mathematical Model: Discussion and Conclusions

 These regime-dependent dynamics suggest that distinct therapeutic strategies should be used according to tumor plasticity levels.
 For low-plasticity tumors that exhibit bifurcation behavior, treatment should focus primarily on improving vascular clearance $\gamma_0$ to exceed the critical threshold $\gamma_0^{\text{crit}}$.
 Vascular normalization can be achieved through metronomic chemotherapy or controlled use of anti-angiogenic agents that improve perfusion rather than destroying vessels \cite{dvorak2009blood,jain2013vascular}.
 Physical interventions including mild hyperthermia, exercise, or hyperbaric oxygen also have potential in adequately improving tumor perfusion \cite{schadler2016exercise,moen2012hyperbaric}.
 Since the protection factor $\phi$ has negligible effect except when $\gamma_0$ is near the bifurcation threshold, which is an unlikely clinical scenario requiring precise parameter alignment, targeting acid-resistance machinery would generally be ineffective in this regime.
 However, if vascular function approaches but cannot exceed $\gamma_0^{\text{crit}}$, sequential therapy first improving perfusion then targeting $\phi$ through MCT1/4 inhibitors such as AZD3965 \cite{beloueche2020mct}, carbonic anhydrase IX inhibitors like SLC-0111 \cite{mcdonald2020caix}, or NHE1 inhibitors \cite{amith2017nhe1} may tip the system across the bifurcation.
 In contrast, high-plasticity tumors benefit from immediate combination therapy targeting both parameters, as our analysis demonstrates that incremental improvements in either vascular perfusion or acid-resistance inhibition produce proportional, additive reductions in resistance without threshold constraints.

+\ {Several limitations of the present framework warrant discussion.
+First, the spatially homogeneous assumption neglects pH gradients and localized selection pressures that arise in heterogeneous tumor microenvironments; spatial extensions using reaction-diffusion formulations could capture these dynamics \cite{gatenby1996reaction,mcgillen2013general}.
+Second, the binary phenotype classification simplifies a likely continuous spectrum of acid resistance; partial differential equation models structured by resistance level represent a natural generalization \cite{beerenwinkel2015cancer}.
+Third, the model omits immune cell populations, whose function is known to be impaired under acidic conditions \cite{pilon2016neutralization,boedtkjer2020acidic}; incorporating tumor-immune interactions could reveal additional therapeutic opportunities.
+Fourth, vasculature is treated as static, whereas dynamic angiogenesis and vascular remodeling influence both acid clearance and tumor growth \cite{dvorak2009blood,jain2013vascular}; coupling to angiogenesis models would enhance physiological realism.
+Finally, the absence of clinical or experimental validation limits predictive confidence; fitting to longitudinal measurements of tumor pH and resistance markers represents an essential next step \cite{anemone2019imaging}. }

-Our model's identification of plasticity as a critical determinant of treatment response emphasizes the need for biomarkers distinguishing these tumor phenotypes.
-Potential markers of phenotypic plasticity include expression levels of epigenetic modifiers (EZH2, DNMT1), epithelial-mesenchymal transition markers, or functional assays measuring adaptation rates to environmental stress \cite{yuan2019phenotypic,meacham2013tumour,salgia2018plasticity}.
-This framework provides a foundation for regime dependent interventions where treatment strategies are tailored to the tumor's evolutionary capacity: perfusion-focused therapy for low-plasticity tumors versus combination approaches for high-plasticity tumors.
+Our model's identification of plasticity as a critical determinant of treatment response emphasizes the need for {biomarkers distinguishing these tumor phenotypes.
+Potential markers of phenotypic plasticity include expression levels of epigenetic modifiers (EZH2, DNMT1), epithelial-mesenchymal transition markers, or functional assays measuring adaptation rates to environmental stress \cite{yuan2019phenotypic,meacham2013tumour,salgia2018plasticity}.} \ {methods to assess tumor phenotypic plasticity.
+Unlike conventional biomarkers that capture static tumor state at a single timepoint, plasticity is a dynamic property representing the rate at which cells switch phenotypes under stress.
+Estimating the switching rate $\mu_0$ would require functional assays that expose tumor cells to controlled acidic conditions and measure the rate of phenotypic adaptation over time, for instance by tracking the emergence of acid-resistant subpopulations via flow cytometry or live-cell imaging \cite{yuan2019phenotypic,meacham2013tumour}.
+Developing such assays for clinical use represents a necessary step toward implementing regime-dependent therapeutic strategies.} This framework provides a foundation for regime-dependent interventions where treatment strategies are tailored to the tumor's evolutionary capacity: perfusion-focused therapy for low-plasticity tumors versus combination approaches for high-plasticity tumors.